lethiess/piet/docs/PIET.md

 your program code.

-The program code (images) consists basically of colored squared blocks which are called Codel (see section [Codel](#codel) for more information) where each colored block represents a command, e.g. for numberic operations, stack operations or program flow operations - see section [Commands](#commands) for more information.
+The program code (images) consists basically of colored squared blocks which are called Codel (see section [Codel](#codel) for more information) where each colored block represents a command, e.g. for numeric operations, stack operations or program flow operations - see section [Commands](#commands) for more information.

-Piets offers you a set of 20 different [colors](#colors) and a corresponding set of 17 [commands](#commands).
+Piet offers you a set of 20 different [colors](#colors) and a corresponding set of 17 [commands](#commands).
 The tricky part is that a single color does not represent the same command in each case.
 The command interpretation is dependent on the surrounding color blocks and an internal program state.
 A red block may represents an add operations, a stack manipulation or a no-op operations in another case - you never know what you will get.

-An interesting side fact is that a totally crazy person (positive meaning) managed it to draw an interpreter for the esotheric pramming language Brainfuck.
+An interesting side fact is that a totally crazy person (positive meaning) managed it to draw an interpreter for the esoteric programming language Brainfuck.
-I did't verified the validity of this program but if you want to do this on your own see this [website](https://lutter.cc/piet/) for more information.
+I didn't verified the validity of this program but if you want to do this on your own see this [website](https://lutter.cc/piet/) for more information.
-The more interesting fact is that Brainfuck is Turing-complete, wich implies that Piet is also Turing-complete.
-Meaning you can theoretically programm everythin with Piet assuming you have an infinity sized image and a lot of time.
+The more interesting fact is that Brainfuck is Turing-complete, which implies that Piet is also Turing-complete.
+Meaning you can theoretically program everything with Piet assuming you have an infinity sized image and a lot of time.

 ## Codel <a name="codel"></a>